 Megan’s Law, less commonly known as the Sexual Offender (Jacob Wetterling) Act of 1994, is a federal law requiring all states to make information about certain sex offenders available to the public.
 This is accomplished primarily through the Sex Offender Registry, which exists in every state and can be accessed through the internet.
 While all states have registries, all registries aren’t the same.
 On the contrary, each state has its own body of laws pertaining to registerable offenses, requirements for registrants, and other factors.
-In this article, the child pornography defense lawyers of Krasner & Long will explain when out-of-state offenders must register in Pennsylvania.
+In this article, child pornography defense lawyer Lloyd Long will explain when out-of-state offenders must register in Pennsylvania.

 In Pennsylvania, the body of statutes collectively known as Megan’s Law can be found at 42 Pa.
 Cons.
 Stat. § 9799.10 et seq.
 Individuals must register for convictions of sex offenses including but not limited to: